scenetin/docker-mods/README.md

 In the docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:code-server-sdkman`

 If adding multiple mods, enter them in an array separated by `|`, such as `DOCKER_MODS=linuxserver/mods:code-server-sdkman|linuxserver/mods:code-server-mod2`

+After container start, you can install [candidates](https://sdkman.io/sdks) on terminal.